dayton-outar/glif/algos/README.md

 As mentioned at [this](https://stackoverflow.com/questions/16555978/example-of-a-factorial-time-algorithm-o-n) Stack Overflow entry, an example of an $O(n!)$ is to generate all the permutations of a list.

+## Basic Problem Solving Steps

+1. Understand the problem
+   1. Re-read the problem definition
+   2. Work through the example

+2. Visualize the solution

+3. Make the solution work (Correctness)
+   1. Implement it
+   2. Test it

+4. Make the solution efficient
+   1. Make less nested loops where possible
+   2. Increase loop steps where possible
+   3. Make use of caching or memoization where possible
+   4. Rethink approach to solution

 ## Critical Thinking for Algorithms

 The questionnaire below was sourced from _The Algorithm Design Manual_.
 I find that it can be very useful.